radareorg/radare2-book/introduction/overview.md

 ## Overview

-Nowadays the project is composed of a set of small utilities that can be used together or independently from the command line:
+Today, the radare project is a set of small utilities that can be used together or independently from the command line.

 ###radare2

-The core of the hexadecimal editor and debugger.
-Allows to open any kind of file from different IO access like disk, network, kernel plugins, remote devices, debugged processes, ... and handle any of them as if they were a simple plain file.
+The core of the hexadecimal editor and debugger. radare2 allows you to open a number of input/output sources as if they were simple, plain files, including disks, networks, kernel plug-ins, processes being debugged, and so on.

-Implements an advanced command line interface for moving around the file, analyzing data, disassembling, binary patching, data comparision, searching, replacing, scripting with Ruby, Python, Lua and Perl, ...
+It implements an advanced command line interface for moving around the file, analyzing data, disassembling, binary patching, data comparison, searching, replacing, and scripting with a variety of languages, including Ruby, Python, Lua, and Perl.

 ###rabin2

-Extracts information from executable binaries like ELF, PE, Java CLASS, MACH-O. It's used from the core to get exported symbols, imports, file information, xrefs, library dependencies, sections, ...
+Extracts information from executable binaries, such as ELF, PE, Java CLASS, and Mach-O. rabin2 is used from the core to get exported symbols, imports, file information, cross references (xrefs), library dependencies, sections, etc.

 ###rasm2

-Commandline assembler and disassembler for multiple architectures (intel[32,64], mips, arm, powerpc, java, msil, ...)
+A command line assembler and disassembler for multiple architectures (including Intel x86 and x86-64, MIPS, ARM, PowerPC, Java, and MSIL):

     $ rasm2 -a java 'nop'
     00